DennisSuitters/awesome-aussie/README.md

 - If they meet the requirements above, feel free to create a PR!

 ## Thanks
-- To the little green men how populated this world, making this possible
+- To the little green men whom populated this world, making this possible

 ## License